jcartw/fullfact/README.md

 ## Contributing

 This package is a derivative work, based on the python project [pyDOE](https://github.com/tisimst/pyDOE).
-Thanks to the author of that work and all contributors.
+Thanks to Abraham D. Lee and all contributors.

-Please feel free to reach out to the [author](mailto:cartwright.76@gmail.com) for any and all feedback.
+Please feel free to reach out to the [author](mailto:cartwright.76@gmail.com) of this package for any and all feedback.

 ## License